gunturus/pyprot/README.md

 	python3 ./path/to/rmsd.py

 you have to add a python-shebang (e.g., `#!/usr/bin/python`) on top of the scripts.
 To do this automatically for all python script files in the current directory, you can use the shell script `prepend_python_shebang.sh`.

-In `prepend_python_shebang.sh`, replace the string `/usr/bin/python` by the location of your Python3 executable (you can find out the location by entering `which python3` in the command line) and execute the script in pyprot-scripts directory.

 	sh prepend_python_shebang.sh